Create your AI that knows when to say "I don't know." Try it on your data →

-You can connect SharePoint content to your CustomGPT.ai chatbot by granting the appropriate permissions on SharePoint, ingesting or indexing your document libraries (or sites) so the bot can query them, and then embedding or deploying the chatbot so users ask questions and get answers derived from your SharePoint content, whether via API, built-in integrations, or no-code tools.
+Short Answer: You can connect SharePoint content to your CustomGPT.ai chatbot by granting the appropriate permissions on SharePoint, ingesting or indexing your document libraries (or sites) so the bot can query them, and then embedding or deploying the chatbot as a custom AI chatbot so users ask questions and get answers derived from your SharePoint content, whether via API, built-in integrations, or no-code tools.

 TL;DR

 This guide explores the method for transforming your SharePoint data into an intelligent, conversational agent.
 Traditional custom development requires extensive coding, Azure configuration, and ongoing maintenance.
-This tutorial demonstrates how to leverage CustomGPT.ai’s no-code RAG technology to achieve superior results in a fraction of the time.
-You will learn how to deploy a secure, business-grade chatbot that indexes your documents instantly, provides accurate answers with citations, and integrates into your workflow – all without writing a single line of code.
+This tutorial demonstrates how CustomGPT.ai’s no-code RAG flow connects SharePoint content to grounded chatbot answers without custom Graph plumbing.
+You will learn how to deploy a secure, business-grade chatbot that indexes your documents instantly, can provide answers with source citations when configured, and integrates into your workflow – all without writing a single line of code.

 What it is